BleepSec/bleepsec.github.io/_posts/2018-11-25-a-blue-team-blog.markdown

 - Improving controls on legacy infrastructure is a mammoth job
 - New cloud or SaaS systems are implemented without best practice

 The stupendously huge amount of enterprise systems, techniques, attacks, malware and vulnerabilities make for a massive job to prioritise what SIEM use cases to implement or what tools to purchase.

 I fully sympathise with anyone who feels like they are drowning under this weight of this, I am too!

-# So how do we make progress?
+## So how do we make progress

 One thing red teams are very good at, and blue teams very poor, is making use of the huge range of excellent open source frameworks and tools.
 I fully believe that by standing on the collective shoulders of giants in the infosec community we can address these issues and make our orgs measurably more secure.